Central Asia Explorer

 Your trip ends on day 15 in Bukhara, Uzbekistan.
 Check out of your accommodation and either take the train to Tashkent International Airport (TAS) or grab a flight from Bukhara International Airport (BHK).
 The train takes around 4.5 hours, so you may want to book flights home for the following day.
 If you need any extra nights of accommodation, your travel adviser can help you arrange this at an extra cost.

 14 nights’ accommodation are included in a mixture of hostels, guesthouses and yurts in shared rooms.
 Rooms are a mix of mixed and single sex.
 Dorm sizes are 6-10 people per room.
 You’ll also spend one-night camping in Charyn Canyon!
+Private room upgrades may be avaiable at extra cost upon request.
+Please contact a travel advisor for more details.

 Meals are not included in this package.
 Instead you’ve got the freedom to eat wherever you like, and to explore the delicious local cuisine.